sjowastaken/Final-Year-Project/README.txt

-This document explains how to run the code and the format of the output.
+﻿This document explains how to run the code and outlines the format of the output.

 1. Collect HTML data: crawler.js

+The code runs with PhantomJS v 1.9.
+Compatibility with other versions is not guaranteed.

 Settings are in the top part of the code, lines 7 to 11: